TheCakeIsNaOH/choco-remixer/README.md

 - Move more packages to no custom function, use generic function
 - Add capability to directly specify from xml

-- change functions to use all passed things, not script variables, and strings and whatnot
 - Checksum downloads
 - Better verbose support
 - Better error checking and handling